 - In 1840, Wisconsin became popular for the production of cheese due to its rich agricultural land.

-- by 1922, there were over 2800 cheese factories in Wisconsin;
+- By 1922, there were over 2800 cheese factories in Wisconsin.

-How to celebrate
+How to take part

-When is National Cheese Curd Day celebrated in 2022?
+When is National Cheese Curd Day celebrated in 2023?

 National Cheese Curd Day is observed on October 15 each year.